Friday, November 01, 2024

 Rain Taxi Interview

-Interview excerpt from "His Own Private Idaho" in Rain Taxi Review of Books.
-You can purchase it for $5.00 from the link below.
+Interview, "His Own Private Idaho," in Rain Taxi Review of Books.

 The author of the short story collection Horse All Over Hell (Wipf and Stock, 2019) and the novel Down in the River (Wipf and Stock, 2019) talks about his work, inspirations, and characters.